Universal Joint Source-Channel Coding for Modulation-Agnostic Semantic Communication: Conclusion

 \section{Conclusion}

 In this paper, we introduced a uJSCC framework that facilitates modulation-agnostic digital semantic communication.
 The data processing path within uJSCC mimics a traditional JSCC encoder-decoder pair tailored to a specific modulation order.
 Utilizing parameter sharing, which enhances model efficiency, the output statistics of each CNN layer are regulated by S-BN layers tailored for each modulation order to standardize the output statistics across different data processing paths.
-Through our proposed joint training strategy, experimental results demonstrate that uJSCC, with significantly fewer parameters and reduced training epochs, either matches or closely approaches the task performance of traditional encodings as evaluated by metrics such as SSIM, PSNR, and the quality of reconstructed images for each modulation order.
+Through our proposed joint training strategy, experimental results on both low-resolution and high-resolution datasets demonstrate that uJSCC, with significantly fewer parameters and reduced training epochs, either matches or closely approaches the task performance of traditional encodings as evaluated by metrics such as SSIM, PSNR, and the quality of reconstructed images for each modulation order.
 Furthermore, we have validated the versatility of uJSCC in larger models and with different numbers of transmitted symbols.
-Future research may explore optimizing the number of transmitted symbols or the dimensions of codewords for each modulation order.
 This study aims to illuminate the practical applicability of JSCC-based semantic communication using digital communication devices in real-world scenarios.